-So, for example, if you worked for an organisation who were slow to respond to market challenges, and your L&D team just did typical training events, then as an organisation you likely face a comfortable extinction.
+So, for example, if you worked for an organisation who were slow to respond to market challenges, and your team just did typical training events, then as an organisation you likely face a comfortable extinction.
 Most likely, you are busy doing the wrong things.

 Most of our participants identified themselves as either Unacknowledged prophets or Learning leaders.
-The consensus was that they knew the role of modern learning strategy and learning techniques but sometimes faced barriers from others who didn't get it.
+The consensus was that they knew the role of modern learning strategy and learning systems but sometimes faced barriers from others who didn't get it.

-Performance consulting to help modernise L&D
+Use performance consulting to help modernise L&D

 Donald finished with a useful summary:

-- Adopt a performance consulting approach
+- Adopt a performance consulting approach to understand your business

-- Focus on small wins
+- Focus on delivering small wins for business leaders

-What do current L&D staff think?
+What do our learning leaders think?